nicole-dwenger/cdsviusal-quickdraw/README.md

 The simplified .ndjson drawing files, which were used in this project can be downloaded from [Google](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified;tab=objects?prefix=&forceOnObjectsSortingFiltering=false).
 In the `data/` repository I have provided files of 3 words, which were small enough to store on GitHub.
 If you wish to reproduce the results of this project, the reamining .ndjson files should be downloaded and saved in the `data/` directory.

 ### 3. Scripts
 This repository contains three main scripts in the `src/` directory, which all source functions from the utility script `utils/quickdraw_utils.py`.
-Note, that the scripts `1_word_classification.py`, `2_country_classification.py` and `3_clustering.py` require that raw data was processed with `0_preprocessing.py`.
+Note, that the scripts `1_word_classification.py`, `2_country_classification.py` and `3_clustering.py` require that raw data (.ndjson files) were processed with `0_preprocessing.py`.
 Detailed descriptions how to run each of them are provided below.
 Example output can be found in the corresponding `out/` directorie in the GitHub repository.

 ### 3.0.
 Preprocessing: 0_preprocessing.py
 The script `0_preprocessing.py` preprocesses .ndjson files stored in the `data/` directory as described above.
 The script should be called after directing to the `src/` directory: